alvaroalea/flightsimulator/README.md

-# Software for FLight Simulator
+# Software for Flight Simulator

 In this git I will put all the source code of my projects related to flight simulator and the building of a flight simulator cockpits.